walshbr/introduction-to-text-analysis/sentiment-analysis/sentiment-analysis-in-action.md

 # Sentiment Analysis in Action

 To illustrate how sentiment analysis works, let's walk through a couple different projects.
+We will do a fair amount of handwaving at technical details, but hopefully you will get a sense of the kind of work that goes into sentiment analysis projects.

 # Jockers and Syuzhet